njamesgeorge1223/Weather-Visualization-for-Vacations-from-APIs/README.md

-This repository includes the folder and files for the WeatherPy/VacationPy Challenge.
+This repository the WeatherPy/VacationPy Challenge files in folders.